Some of these productivity tips are going to seem downright weird to you…

 And guys, let me give you a little clue here… It is NOT blog design.

-Everyone and I mean everyone, spends DAYS on this task first and foremost when they first start their blog.
+Everyone and I mean everyone, spends DAYS on this task first and foremost when they first start.

 I know because we did it and so many of our new bloggers fall into the same trap despite our warnings.